osbym/module6-weather-app/README.md

 WHEN I view current weather conditions for that city

-THEN I am presented with the city name, date, an icon representation of weather conditions: temp, humidity, wind speed, and UV index
+THEN I am presented with the city, date, and icon rep of weather conditions: temp, humidity, wind speed, UV index

 WHEN I view the UV index